Grid cell: Possible functions

 The grid cells are anchored to external landmarks, but persist in darkness, suggesting that grid cells may be part of a self-motion–based map of the spatial environment.

+In 2018, researchers at DeepMind working with Caswell Barry reported the first demonstration of grid-cell-like representations in artificial recurrent neural networks: when networks were trained to perform path integration, units with hexagonal spatial firing emerged spontaneously, and artificial agents equipped with these representations were able to plan more efficient routes than agents without them.

 A convergent evolution analogy has been argued to exist between grid cells and the decomposition of images in JPEG compression into superimposed discrete cosine basis functions.
 According to this interpretation, the joint activity of all grid cells provides an optimal compression of an animal's topography.
 The result of this is that "grid cells and even same scale modules of grid cells do not function as isolated entities, but rather integrate their information across the many grid scales in order to form a unique compressed representation of the animal's spatial location."